 Dr. Carrie Gartner, an assistant professor, has over 16 years of experience in urban design, economic development and marketing.
 Gartner began her professional life managing political campaigns and now concentrates her efforts on city-building.
 Her focus is developing and implementing long-range plans, including organizational restructuring, branding campaigns, marketing programs and capital improvement plans.
 She uses this experience to add depth and texture to her marketing classes.

 Gartner holds a B.A. and an M.A. in Speech Communication from California State University, Fullerton and a Ph.D. in Communication from the University of Utah.
 Her thesis focused on public apologia during times of crisis, and her dissertation analyzed face-saving strategies in teacher-student interactions.

 Kate Gray, Associate Professor

-Kate Gray is an assistant professor of graphic design.
+Kate Gray is an associate professor of graphic design.
 She received her B.F.A. in Advertising Art and a minor in Marketing from the University of North Texas.
 She earned her M.F.A. in Graphic Design at Vermont College of Fine Arts.
 Gray has more than 30 years of professional experience in all areas of the communication and design field.
 Her experience includes owning her own award-winning design firm, Add Design; designing for the Intel Corporation; and managing a creative team as the assistant director of publications at the University of Missouri.

 In 2007, Gray joined the faculty of Stephens College.
 She is a Wakonse fellow and was nominated for the Distinguished Teacher of the Year Award in 2011.
 She is also an award-winning professional fine artist and a member of the board of directors for the Missouri Watercolor Society.